shamikhbal/fetcher/README.md

     - `body`: Request body, formatted based on the `contentType`
     - `timeout`: Timeout duration in milliseconds (default is 5000)
     - `logging`: Enable/disable logging for this request
-  - Returns: A Promise that resolves to the response data or rejects with an error
+  - Returns: A Promise that resolves

 ## Supported HTTP Methods